-I have noticed…..you got your homework done/you have been trying hard at school.
-That’s what I call responsibility/kindness or another character building quality.
+- I have noticed…..you got your homework done/you have been trying hard at school.
+That’s what I call responsibility/kindness or mention another character-building quality.

 A few choice sentences in your child’s life can go a long way to making him or her a caring and responsible adult with confidence that can only be built up during childhood.

 Dr. James Dobson is a well-known expert on matters of the family.
 I have read a couple of his books and he has helped me enormously with his advice on how to raise little girls.

 A solid sense of self-worth helps children to make good choices, develop healthy relationships, and work to achieve their dreams.
 Based on a biblical understanding of human value,